 I was a co-founder of Illuminations, one of the most successful London-based production companies, focussing on contemporary culture.
 My photographs have been published widely in newspapers and magazines.
 I have contributed as a photographer to several books and have been sole photographer on two.

-I am a member of the Unesco supported Art of Nature network.
-I am an associate artist at Spike Island, Bristol, and 44AD, Bath, and a committee member of FaB, Fringe Arts Bath.
+I am an associate artist at the Royal West of England Academy, Spike Island, Bristol, and a committee member of FaB, Fringe Arts Bath.

 STATE OF THE ART.
 A much-praised and much-pilloried six-part series on ideas and images in the nineteen eighties.
 Illuminations Channel 4 /WDR Cologne.
 6 x 1 mins

 SHOOTING STAR, a celebrated posthumous portrait of the American artist Jean-Michel Basquiat.
 Illuminations for Channel 4.
 1 x 60mins

 SHOCK OF THE NEO, a playful exploration on questions of originality in art.
 1hr.
 Channel 4.